True Stories from the Sea and faraway places.

 Late Night Visitor

-Groggy, coming out a deep sleep, I thought she was dreaming, and was about to comfort her back to sleep, when I felt her crawl over me.
+Groggy, coming out a deep sleep, I thought she was dreaming, and was about to comfort her when I felt her crawl over me.
 That got me wide awake.
 I sleep next to the companionway.

 The People You Meet